JoeMei0603/EST-Exercise1/Documentation.md

 I updated the code to throw an exception error when the number of unique combinations surpasses 150.
 Following the implementation of these modifications, the test passed successfully.

+#### Structural testing
 With all this tests, the branch coverage reported by JaCoCo was already at 100% (18/18).
-#### Structural testing
+However, I could only resolve two open questions after examining the source code.

+Target Validity: Although the branch coverage was already at 100%, upon inspecting the source code, it became apparent that the target can only be greater than or equal to zero; otherwise, the method would return an empty list.
+No modifications were made to the target input handling.
+However, adjustments were made to the code to ensure that both candidates and target are positive in order that the function works as intended.
+With a negative target the function still works, but it returns an empty list (the "candidates" have to be positive).

+Input Type Handling: The code robustly handled already valid input types, making the need for specific tests like "testNonIntegerCandidates" or "testNonIntegerTarget" redundant.
+This ensures that the method functions appropriately with the expected input types without explicit testing.

 #### Mutation testing

 ## frac2dec